opentok/broadcast-sample-app/README.md

 ### Starting a broadcast

-From the host view, press the `Start Broadcast` button (shown below,) and optionally provide the RTMP Server URL and Stream Name.
+From the host view, press the `Start Broadcast` button (shown below) and optionally provide the RTMP Server URL and Stream Name.

 ![image](https://user-images.githubusercontent.com/1228996/97630435-9ad4f500-19fd-11eb-9772-64e72bd005e3.png)

-This will start an HLS/RTMP stream and provide a sharable link to the broadcast view (shown below.)
+This will start an HLS/RTMP stream and provide a sharable link to the broadcast view (shown below).

 ![image](https://user-images.githubusercontent.com/1228996/97630527-bb9d4a80-19fd-11eb-8f7e-3d21c66d232b.png)